mzattera/predictive-powers/docs/index.md

 what parameters it needs to be invoked.
 An abstract implementation of `Tool` is available, to provide some boilerplate code (see `AbstractTool`).

 To allow agents to use tools, they must be wrapped into a `Capability` which needs to be attached to the agent.
-Capabilities allow tools that work together to be grouped into a single functionality that can be added to the agent.
-Future version of the library will provide set of capabilities out-of-the box.
+Capabilities allow tools that work together to be grouped into a single functionality.
+Future version of the library will provide a set of out-of-the box capabilities.

 An agent with attached capabilities can decide at any time in the conversation to invoke one or more of the tools it can access.
 When this happens, the chat message returned by the agent will contain one or more parts which are instances of `ToolCall`;
 each call will indicate the tool being invoked and the parameters to pass to it.
-It is the developers' responsibility to execuute the tool calls and return results to the agent, using a `ToolCallResult`.
+It is the developer's responsibility to execuute the tool calls and return results to the agent, using a `ToolCallResult`.

-The below code exemplifies the entire process of creating a custom tool, make it accessible to an agent, and handle corresponding tool calls.
+The below code exemplifies the entire process of creating a custom tool, making it accessible to an agent, and handlng corresponding calls.
-It starts by creating a function (`GetCurrentWeatherTool`) that returns the weather in a given location, provided by the agent.
-Notice that to define function parameters, we use schema annotations on a class we defiined ad-hoc; alternatively, you can create a list of `ToolParameter`s, if you find that more convenient.
+It starts by creating a tool (`GetCurrentWeatherTool`) that returns the weather in a given location, provided by the agent.
+Notice that, to define function parameters, we use schema annotations on a class we defiined ad-hoc; alternatively, you can create a list of `ToolParameter`s, if you find that more convenient.
 The code then adds the function to a capability that is attached to the agent.
-Finally, the code includes a conversation loop where it is checked whether the agent issue any tool call;
+Finally, the code includes a conversation loop where it checks whether the agent issues any tool call;
 when this happens, the function is invoked and its results returned to the agent.

 Notice how the below coode works without change regardless: